killswitch-GUI/SMS-LogAlert/README.md

 OPTIONS:
--t = Will tell how long between log checks in Secs, defaults to 10 Secs. /n -s = Max SMS texts that can recived before it shuts down, default is 100. /n -e = Set required email addr user, ex ale@email.com
+-t = Will tell how long between log checks in Secs, defaults to 10 Secs.
+-s = Max SMS texts that can recived before it shuts down, default is 100. \n -e = Set required email addr user, ex ale@email.com
 -p = Set required email password
 -log = Set a log to parse